Tags

 In entertainment terms, Laurie convinced viewers that he was a credible physician.
 Only thing is, he wasn’t a physician.
 He was an actor pretending to be a physician, and he did a great job.
 He learned his lines well, and he knew how to interpret them to perfection.
 But as an actor, not as a doctor.

-So why do we think Big Data is more than just a new name for a collection of old ideas, and why do we think that data science is forward looking and statistics is just dealing with the past?
+We believe Big Data is more than just a new name for a collection of old ideas.
+We think data science is forward-looking.
+In contrast, statistics is just dealing with the past.
 Why do we lend more credibility to rebranding than to historical fact?

-More to the point why do people clamour to self-define themselves as data scientists rather than as the more recognizable, measurable and manageable role of statistician?
+More to the point, why do people clamour to self-define themselves as data scientists?
+Why not choose the more recognizable role of statistician?
+It is more measurable and manageable.
 A modern statistician who can both interpret the past and try to correctly forecast the future?

-I am well aware that there has been a proclivity to hire enthusiastic amateurs or certificate-harvesters in place of trained, experienced and qualified professionals – especially if ‘the price is right’ – over trained, experienced and qualified professionals.
+I am well aware that there has been a proclivity to hire enthusiastic amateurs or certificate-harvesters.
+This occurs instead of hiring trained, experienced, and qualified professionals, especially if ‘the price is right’.
 But it is a proclivity firmly planted in the absurd, incoherent and irrational.
 As absurd as the dialectic notion that two-a-halfpenny qualifications are more important than knowledge and experience.

 So, call me old fashioned.
-But when I need a haircut I will go to a hairdresser or a barber, and not to a hair artiste or a mop-follicle scientist.
+But when I need a haircut, I will go to a hairdresser or a barber.
+I will not go to a hair artiste or a mop-follicle scientist.

-When I need a person who really knows how to do a wide range of statistics, I will hire a professional and experienced Statistician.
+When I need someone skilled in a wide range of statistics, I will hire a professional.
+An experienced Statistician will be my choice.

 It’s not exactly rocket surgery.

-A good statistician will understand that “not everything that counts can be counted, and not everything that can be counted counts”.
+A good statistician will understand that “not everything that counts can be counted.
+Not everything that can be counted counts.”
 A quote which is variously attributed to either Albert Einstein or William Bruce Cameron.

 So, getting down to fundamentals.
-Why would a Statistician prefer to call themselves Data Scientists, and why are some Data Scientists oblivious to or misinformed about the nature of contemporary Statistics and Statisticians?
+Why would a Statistician prefer to call themselves Data Scientists?
+Why are some Data Scientists oblivious to the nature of contemporary Statistics and Statisticians?
+Why are they misinformed about it?

 I think the biggest problem is in the way that the IT industry relentlessly flogs new fads.
-It’s new lamps for old, but no matter how much obfuscation and marketing is churned into the mixture, it’s still a massive dose of flimflam and hyperbole.
+It’s new lamps for old.
+No matter how much obfuscation is added, it remains a massive dose of flimflam.
+The marketing churned into the mixture adds hyperbole.

-The other ‘big’ problem is in how so many people are willing to jump on the flimflam trend wagon in order to wing their way into a ‘data scientist’ niche.
-Or rebrand themselves as data scientists as a reaction to the IT industry’s crude ‘downgrading’ of the role of statistician – quite often backed by a long concatenation of meaningless clichés, logical fallacies, inaccuracies and blatant misrepresentation.
+The other ‘big’ problem is in how so many people are eager to adopt the flimflam trend.
+They do this in order to wing their way into a ‘data scientist’ niche.
+Some rebrand themselves as data scientists.
+This is a reaction to the IT industry’s crude ‘downgrading’ of the role of statistician.
+This rebranding is often backed by meaningless clichés, logical fallacies, inaccuracies, and blatant misrepresentation.

 Using the past to predict or shape the future is nothing new.
 So why do people pretend that it is new?